pdgilbert/LoRaGPS/README.md

 ```
   track2gpx infile.txt  outfile.gpx
 ```
+The `gpx` track file can be imported into OpenCPN: go to "Route & Mark Manager"> "Tracks" tab, and click "Import GPX file" at the bottom.
+Then select and open the file.

 There are online utilities to convert `gpx` to a format used by Google Maps, and there are mapping programs that can use `gpx` directly.
 (I have been using GPXSee.)